 Diagnosis of Menopause

-In about three fourths of women, menopause is obvious.
+In most women, menopause can be diagnosed after 1 full year without menstrual periods.
 Thus, laboratory tests are usually not needed.

-If menopause begins several years before age 50 or if symptoms are not clear-cut, tests may be done to check for disorders that can disrupt menstrual periods.
-Rarely, if menopause or perimenopause needs to be confirmed, blood tests are done to measure levels of follicle-stimulating hormone (which stimulates the ovaries to produce estrogen and progesterone).
+If menopause occurs before age 45 or if the menstrual pattern is not clear-cut (for example, periods stop for several months but then bleeding occurs), tests may be done to check for disorders that can disrupt menstrual periods.
+If blood tests are needed to confirm menopause, the tests measure levels of follicle-stimulating hormone (FSH), which stimulates the ovaries to produce estrogen and progesterone.

 Treatment of Menopause

 Understanding what happens during perimenopause can help women cope with the symptoms.
-Talking with other women who have gone through menopause or with their doctor may also help.
+Talking with other women who have gone through menopause or with a doctor may also help.

-Treatment of menopause focuses on relieving symptoms such as hot flashes and vaginal dryness.
-General measures may help, but when other treatment is needed, the most effective is
+Treatment of menopause focuses on relieving symptoms such as hot flashes, sleep issues, mood changes, and vaginal dryness.

 Effective measures that do not involve hormones include

-Hypnosis by a qualified health care practitioner to help relieve hot flashes
+Hypnosis by a qualified health care professional to help relieve hot flashes

 Cognitive-behavioral therapy has been adapted to be used during the menopause transition and postmenopause.
 It can help women manage hot flashes and night sweats.